-We all know that sharing our passwords is a bad idea and we are not supposed to do it, but if we ask a random person why, will they be able to iterate why?
-In this brief article I will walk you through why sharing passwords is not good and the various problems it causes.
+We all know that having shared passwords is bad and we are not supposed to have them, but if we ask a random person why, will they be able to say why?
+In this brief article, I will walk you through why sharing passwords is not a good idea and the various problems it can cause.

 This article is geared for non-security professionals as a reference to help illustrate to others the reasons why shared logins are not a good idea.